giyyapan/vscode-fast-snippet/README.md

 > Note: cursor offset must not bigger than `0`, and it's default value is `0`.

 This can be extremely handy if you don't wan't editor to auto-close brackets for you.
-(It's much more stupied than it's designed to be :p).
+(It's just not smart enough).

 ## Selection behaviour
 If your cursor offset is 0 , Fast Snippet will assume you may not intend to use this snippet with selection (like the `=>` example above), If you do have a selection, Fast Snippet will cancel the selection, and insert your snippet right after it.